pyros2097/computer-science/readme.md

 # Computer Science
-Here is the list of all you need to know and understand in computer science course.
+Here is the list of all you need to know and understand in a computer science course.
 Please be sure to mug this up.

 ## Table of Contents